This topic tells you how to configure Tanzu Buildpacks with kp CLI.

 Tanzu Procfile Buildpack

 Tanzu users may override buildpack-provided types or augment the app-image with additional process types using a Procfile.
 Procfile support is provided by the Paketo Procfile Buildpack.
 The Procfile Buildpack will search for a file named Procfile at the root of the application.
-Procfiles should adhere to the following schema:
+Procfiles must adhere to the following schema:

 <type>: <command>